As used in this chapter, unless the context clearly requires otherwise:

 (C) Sections 2133.21 to 2133.26 of the Revised Code and this chapter are in addition to and independent of, and do not limit, impair, or supersede, any right or responsibility that a person has to effect the withholding or withdrawal of life-sustaining treatment to another pursuant to sections 2133.01 to 2133.15 of the Revised Code or in any other lawful manner.

-(D) Pursuant to division (A)(1) of section 2133.02 of the Revised Code, a person’s declaration may include a specific authorization for the use or continuation or the withholding or withdrawal of CPR, but the failure to include a specific authorization for the withholding or withdrawal of CPR does not preclude the withholding or withdrawal of CPR in accordance with sections 2133.01 to 2133.15 (pertaining to declarations) or sections 2133.21 to 2133.26 of the Revised Code (pertaining to DNR orders and identification).
+(D) Pursuant to division (A)(1) of section 2133.02 of the Revised Code, a person's living will declaration may include a specific authorization for the use or continuation or the withholding or withdrawal of CPR, but the failure to include a specific authorization for the withholding or withdrawal of CPR does not preclude the withholding or withdrawal of CPR in accordance with sections 2133.01 to 2133.15 (pertaining to living will declarations) or sections 2133.21 to 2133.26 of the Revised Code (pertaining to DNR orders and identification).

-Rule Amplifies: 2133.24
+Amplifies: 2133.24

 (B) No person shall purposely conceal, cancel, deface, or obliterate the DNR identification of another person without the consent of the other person.